-Miami Waterkeeper is celebrating its 10th anniversary & taking monumental steps to protect Biscayne Bay
+Miami Waterkeeper is taking monumental steps to protect Biscayne Bay

 On August 14, Dr. Elizabeth Kelly, Water Quality Research Manager at Miami Waterkeeper, went on her usual patrol to check the health status of Biscayne Bay, the turquoise paradise that ‘laps at the coast of southeast Florida and kisses the barrier island of Miami Beach.’